hellohuman/qa-assignment/README.md

 # QA Take-Home Assignment

-A small take-home assignment for QA candidates to demonstrate working knowledge of web user interface and API testing.
+A small take-home assignment for QA candidates to demonstrate working knowledge of web user interface and API testing along with helping safe guard quality.

 ## User interface testing